8 Best Horseback Riding in Smoky Mountains (2026 Update)

 Cades Cove Riding Stables is the only riding stables in Cades Cove authorized to ride in the Great Smoky Mountains National Park.
 You get to see wowing views of wildlife and forestry on calm horses.

 If you fear a runny horse, you will be glad to know that the guides will pair your personality with a horse and a skill.
 All the horses are well-groomed and athletic to capture the best moments as you ride them across the vegetative terrain.
-You will get a chance to see sleeping bears and grazing deer, and if you’re lucky, turkeys.
+You may get a chance to see bears and grazing deer, and if you’re lucky, turkeys.

 Your tour guide takes a group of 9 to make you feel at ease.
 You are fed the stories of the Wild West, the farming communities, and the various entertaining facts of the terrain.
 Reservations are not allowed for guided horseback tours.